bldg61/libCalHelper/README.md

 # README

+### TODOS

+* [ ] Signup lists are munged for printout
+* [ ] StatMuger - Categories are auto extracted from Category (LibCal direct download... do we need this?)
+* [ ] StatMuger - Headers for categories 1-4 are generated if they do not exist

 ### Is LibCal making you super sads?
-Use this handy dandy tool to make rules for your offerings
+Use this handy dandy tool to make your life a little less painful.

 ### BUT HOW
 1. Clone (or fork and clone if you want to remix)